shubhamborda/basic-to-do-list/README.md

-basic to-do list can help listing the things in a list method.
+basic to-do list can help listing the things in a list method..